History of Trinity College, Oxford: Blakiston's Trinity (1907–1938)

 Herbert Blakiston was elected President on 17 March 1907 after the death of his predecessor, Henry Francis Pelham.
-He was the fellows' second choice for the position, their preferred candidate turned it down.
+He was the fellows' second choice for the position; their preferred candidate turned it down.
 Blakiston had barely left Trinity in a quarter of a century: first as a scholar, then tutor, chaplain, senior tutor and domestic bursar, not to mention the author of the college's first definitive history in 1898.
-Efficient but cold, eccentric but financially tight-fisted, Blakiston would be President until his resignation in 1938, continuing in the role of domestic bursar and then as "elder statesman" until his death in 1942 in a road accident.
+Efficient but cold, eccentric but financially tight-fisted, Blakiston remained President until his resignation in 1938, continuing in the role of domestic bursar and then as "elder statesman" until his death in 1942 in a road accident.

 The period was characterised by modest revelry that included drunken students regularly setting bonfires around the site; Blakiston was not greatly minded to send down students lest doing so discourage sons from other middle-class families from applying.
-It was for the same reasons that he would choose to admit just one non-white student during his 24 years and to strenuously oppose the integration of female students into the university in 1920.
+For the same reasons, he chose to admit just one non-white student during his 24 years and to strenuously oppose the integration of female students into the university in 1920.
 Not unrelatedly, it was during this time that Trinity's rivalry with the more liberal Balliol also reached a temporary maximum.With the onset of the First World War in 1914, the number of undergraduates at Trinity fell dramatically.
 In May the college had 150 in residence; by the end of the year the number was closer to 30, and by the end of the war it was in single digits.
 Blakiston wrote to the bereaved families, of which there were soon many, including the family of Noel Chavasse (died 1917), one of three British soldiers ever to be awarded the Victoria Cross with bar.
 With so few paying students, college finances were weak, and many of the staff, including Blakiston, took sizeable pay cuts.
 Revenue from rooms requisitioned by the armed forces eased the college's longer term outlook; the construction of a new bathhouse at Trinity was also undertaken by its new residents, apparently at no cost.
 In addition to the exit of so many students, several fellows also volunteered for army service.
 Consequently, Blakiston was forced to take on greater administrative duties at both the collegiate and university levels, including the Vice-Chancellorship of the university (1917–1920).
 Nevertheless, he remained firmly "a college man", and most of his later involvement with university politics centred on the retention of Trinity's independence.